immonex/kickstart/README.md

 Copyright (C) 2014, 2020 [inveris OHG](https://inveris.de/) / [immonex](https://immonex.dev/)

-This library is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This plugin is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This plugin is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 ## Trivia

-The immonex Kickstart logo is a tribute to the developers of the original **Amiga** (later known as [Commodore Amiga 1000](https://en.wikipedia.org/wiki/Amiga_1000)). :smirk:
+The immonex Kickstart logo is a tribute to the developers of the Lorraine, prototype of the original **Amiga** (later known as [Commodore Amiga 1000](https://en.wikipedia.org/wiki/Amiga_1000)). :smirk: